Entrepreneurship ProjectsFostering entrepreneurship thinking in 6th grade

 The young entrepreneurs share their businesses at a “marketplace” on the school campus, as well as with the wider community at the West Asheville Tailgate Market.

-Some successful businesses launched by Sixth graders in the past include:
+A few successful businesses launched by Sixth graders in the past:

 While not all the students’ businesses make a profit, all are successful in that students are empowered to apply the entrepreneurial spirit of innovation to make a positive impact on their community.